kmccoy3/weighted-trees/README.md

   - `print_plots.Rmd`: Prints nice plots in R from exported data.
   - `BART_sims.R`: This code tests BART on the synthetic data generated in `new_sims.py`.
 - `./3.2_Real-Data-Analysis/`
+  - `./data/`: This folder is where the user must download the external sarcoma data to run files in `./sarcoma_analysis/`.
   - `data_cleaning.ipynb`: Cleans raw sarcoma files present in `./data/`.
   - `PCA.Rmd`: Prints PCA plot.
   - `sarcoma_analysis.ipynb`: Analyzes various methods on the sarcoma dataset.